 In a previous post I talked about working with JSON in Zig.
-This is useful, but I needed to do more.
-I needed to send and receive JSON formatted data to HTTP API endpoints in my Zig EspoCRM SDK.
-Let’s start with the simplest approach:
+This is useful, but I also need to send and receive JSON formatted data to HTTP API endpoints in my Zig EspoCRM SDK.
+In this post I’m going to skip theory an get right into code, let’s start with some scaffolding.

 const std = @import("std");